Federico Ricca

 Federico Ricca Rostagnol (born 1 December 1994) is a Uruguayan footballer who plays as a centre back or a left back for Argentine Primera División club Belgrano.

 Club career

 Danubio

 Ricca was born in Tarariras, Colonia Department.
 He joined Danubio FC's youth set up in 2011, after starting at Club Atlético Maracaná.
 On 18 August 2013, he made his first team debut in a 0–0 away draw against Cerro Largo FC.

 Ricca scored his first professional goal on 15 February 2014, his team's second in a 2–1 home win against Liverpool FC.
 He finished his first professional season with 23 matches and three goals, as his side was crowned champions.

-Ricca remained as a regular starter for Danubio in the following seasons, spending the whole 2014–15 season without being substituted.
+Ricca remained a regular starter for Danubio in the following seasons, spending the whole 2014–15 season without being substituted.
 He also appeared as a starter for the side in both Copa Libertadores and Copa Sudamericana.